Please note that class sizes are LIMITED

 It is mandatory that each student arrive in top physical condition!
 Students must begin to increase their practice time in the months PRIOR to the start of School.
 It is imperative students be able to dance for 45-minutes for four times a day.
 By increasing strength and stamina before arriving at OSAS, injuries will be prevented.

 The Ohio Scottish Arts School is pleased to be able to offer BATD Highland and National Medal Tests and Grade Examinations.
-These tests will be given the morning of Sunday, June 25, 2023.
-The 2023 Medal Test Form is now available.
-Medal Test fees are due by June 17, 2023 and are non-refundable!
+These tests will be given the morning of Sunday, June 28, 2026.
+The 2026 Medal Test Form will be available in March 2026.
+Medal Test Forms must be received by June 20, 2026.
+Medal Test fees are non-refundable.

 Highland Teacher Training